pnp/List-Formatting/column-samples/text-bing-map/README.md

-# Displays a customizable Bing Map image for a given location in a Multi-Line of Text Field
+# Display a Bing Maps Image for a Location

 ## Summary
 This template uses Bing Maps' [staticmap API](https://docs.microsoft.com/en-us/bingmaps) which generates an image using a parameterized URL.
 The template only uses the most basic features of map location and image size.
 To see all of the available option see the static map documentation: ([static map](https://docs.microsoft.com/en-us/bingmaps/rest-services/imagery/get-a-static-map)